בס”ד

 The question arises: Couldn’t they have waited until they had enough oil to keep it burning continuously?
 Pure oil of the highest quality, required for the menorah, could only be obtained from Tekoa, located in the tribal portion of Asher.
 Tekoa was a four-day journey from Jerusalem.
 Thus, it required four days to reach Tekoa and another four to return.
 Despite this, they decided to light the menorah, demonstrating an intense desire to rededicate the Temple.
 It also displayed incredible faith and trust in G-d that He would ensure the menorah continued to burn.

-The first day, the first candle of Chanukah, perhaps represents the greatest miracle, signifying that despite oppression, prohibitions, war, the Jewish people will always prevail and continue to serve G-d in the manner He desires.
+The first day, the first candle of Chanukah, perhaps represents the greatest miracle, signifying that despite oppression, prohibitions, war, the Jewish people will always prevail and continue to serve G-d as He has commanded them.
 The first candle on the 25th of Kislev is thus a sign of the miraculous victory the Hasmoneans experienced in the war, casting off Greek practices and once again freely practicing Jewish traditions.

 The remaining seven candles symbolize the other seven days marking the miraculous burning of the menorah.
 The light from the menorah resembled the great hidden light that will radiate in full glory in the Messianic Era.
 This light was the original light created by G-d on the first day of creation, extremely powerful and visible from one end of the world to the other.
 Reflecting upon the wickedness of man, G-d hid it for the future, when Mashiach (the Messiah) will reveal himself (Chagigah 12a).[1]
 It demonstrates that when people place their trust in G-d, He can save, help, and redeem them supernaturally.
 Chanukah is the festival celebrating the triumph of the Jewish people over their enemies, oppression, and the preservation of their religious identity.